lukelex/soundcord_rails/README.md

 gem "soundcord_rails"
 ```

-Or, if you want to get the latest, you can get master from the main paperclip repository:
+Or, if you want to get the latest, you can get master from the main soundcord_rails repository:

 ```
 gem "soundcord_rails", :git => "git@github.com:lukasalexandre/soundcord_rails.git"